paulfdunn/go-parser/README.md

 * Extraction - Supports "extraction".
 I.E. finding fields that match a regular expression, removing matches from input, and returning matches as an additional field.
 The main utility of extraction is when used with hashing to identify distinct row types.
 * Hashing - After extracting values from field(s) (columns of data), hash the field(s) in order to allow pareto analysis.
 I.E. If the input has two rows with a given field containing `some critical event flag=1` and `some critical event flag=2`, you may really only want to know how many events occurred with `some critical event flag`.
 By extracting the `flag` value and hashing the result, those two fields are now the same and a pareto can be built on hashes.
 Keep a map[hash]field so you can decode the hashes back to something meaningful.
 Also note that several columns may be able to be combined into a single hash.
 This can greatly reduce storage costs by replacing many text fields, that are frequently repeated, with a single hash that is smaller in size.
 * Output directly to an Sqlite3 database.
+* Output SQL INSERT INTO statements for direct insertion into a database.

 ## Input
 Inputs are supplied both with command line parameters, and an Inputs file that provides the parsing details specific to a type of input file.
 For details on Inputs see [parser.go](./parser/parser.go)